-Regardless of the choice that you make to stay motivated, it is up to you and only you to keep your commitment.
+Regardless of the choices that you make, it is up to you and only you to keep your commitment.
 You know your body and its limitations better than anyone else.

-Initial Motivators to Overcome Back Pain
+Initial Motivators to Overcome Your Back Pain

 Family and Friends

 They are some of the best motivators.
-It is imperative that you request their support to keep you motivated at times when you yourself are not.
-Sometimes when you are even discouraged, they are of great importance.
+Request their support to keep you motivated at times when you are not.
+In times when you are deeply discouraged, they do keep you going.

-To be motivated by something which is also causing you harm is contradictory, risky and somewhat masochistic.
+To be motivated in something which is also causing you harm is contradictory, risky and somewhat masochistic.
 Yes, there are times where our careers and activities do add risk, but by becoming more aware of the risks, you should not let it cause harm.

-The Motivational Factor Needed
+The Motivational Factors Needed

 All of the sources of motivation mentioned although important, do have their limitations.
 Even though they are powerful motivators, it is the flaws that sabotage them in the long term.
 It is also likely that these flaws will become the excuse or reason that the motivation is lost.